On the Origin of Pulsar and Magnetar Magnetic Fields: Proto-Neutron-Star Convection

 \section{Proto-Neutron-Star Convection}

 In order for field amplification to occur, there must be a source of free energy in the system, which can then drive appropriate motion in the fluid.
 In the inner PNS context, there is indeed turbulence across a large range of scales, driven by convection.
-Note that here convection is not driven by an entropy gradient;\ indeed, entropy increases outward in the cores of most of our models.
+Here convection is not driven by an entropy gradient; indeed, entropy increases outward in the cores of most of our models.
 Instead, it is driven by the lepton composition gradient, which is maintained by the process of deleptonization as neutrinos escape from the outside inward \citep{Keil1996,Dessart2006,Nagakura2020}.
+We note that \citet{Olson2006} find that models with heat generated within the convective zone (as would happen with radioactive decay in a planetary mantle) do not display the same low-Rossby-number asymptotics as those with heat sourced only at boundaries.
+As we do not have explicit heat sources, nor are we considering the gain region outside the PNS core, we believe the latter models from \citet{Olson2006} are more applicable.
+Still, lepton-gradient-driven convection is different enough that further study is warranted.

 Figure~\ref{fig:velocity} highlights turbulent regions with the radial and tangential contributions to $\vturb$ in the two $9\ \msun$ models, non-rotating and rotating.
 The non-rotating case shows the same qualitative features as found with the other progenitors:\ a well-defined convective region at the outer layers of the PNS (initially around $20\text{--}30\ \km$), which slowly moves inward as the core cools and contracts, and another region of turbulent velocities exterior to this, going out beyond $150\ \km$.
 The latter region is not convective at its base (interior to $60\ \km$), as can be seen by the lack of turbulent radial velocities.
 This is consistent with the lack of convective flux here, as shown in Figure~\ref{fig:luminosities}.
 Still, the material in this region, which has passed through the shock, maintains large velocities for extended periods of time, and thus may be relevant for magnetic field generation.